 Development aid and expertise have assumed special significance for many countries worldwide vis-a-vis their resource constraints and lack of capacity to plan, develop and implement projects and programmes.
 International donors and development organizations assist the developing and the under-developed world to overcome their obstacles to socio-economic progress, providing financial support, together with a wide range of technical and administrative facilities.

-EU’s development policy assists countries throughout the world, promoting good governance and human & economic development, and tackling universal issues, such as fighting hunger and preserving natural resources.
+The EU’s development policy assists countries throughout the world, promoting good governance and human & economic development, and tackling universal issues, such as fighting hunger and preserving natural resources.
 EuropeAid delivers aid through a set of financial instruments, tailored to fit the individual needs of each region and country.
-Among those instruments, the European Neighbourhood and Partnership Instrument (ENPI) supports the direct neighbours of the enlarged EU to undertake concrete actions that may ensure prosperity, stability and security of the entire Europe’s neighbourhood.
+Among those instruments, the European Neighbourhood and Partnership Instrument (ENPI) supports the direct neighbours of the enlarged EU to undertake concrete actions that may ensure prosperity, stability and the security of Europe’s entire neighbourhood.

-In the resulted donor based global market, PLANET’s broad placement reflects both its strategic vision & geographical priorities and the individual demand arising by each region or donor.
+In the resulting donor based global market, PLANET’s broad placement reflects both its strategic vision & geographical priorities and the individual demand arising by each region or donor.

 Across its service lines and industry coverage, PLANET is implementing multiple types of projects, including large-scale Technical Assistance projects, Framework Technical Assistance projects, provision of Services to Donors, and large-scale Research & Innovation projects.

-Large-scale Research and Innovation (R&I) projects in a number of sectors are co-funded by the EU financial instruments implementing Europe’s R&I strategy, like FPs and Horizon 2020 (the certain type of projects are detailed under “Research and Innovation” Sector tab in the present website).
+Large-scale Research and Innovation (R&I) projects in a number of sectors are co-funded by the EU financial instruments implementing Europe’s R&I strategy, like FPs and Horizon 2020 (the specific types of projects are detailed under “Research and Innovation” ).